 There are several different components that make up a well-functioning industrial ventilation system.
 Of course, ventilation begins with extracting stale air and bringing fresh clean air into the building, but there are ways that you can improve your system to ensure the safety of your employees and the longevity of your machinery.
 Different industries require different ventilation systems, depending of your place of work, you may need any combination of the following equipment.

 Before you install a fan into your factory, you first need to collect the precise calculations of how much airflow you need within the space.
 Another factor, which is equally as important, to consider is calculating whether your application requires a positive, negative or balances pressure – failing to do so can have a disastrous effect.

-This is a feature of a ventilation system which allows you to let clean air into the building, without outside components such as rain, dust or insects to come in with the clean air.
+This is a feature of an industrial ventilation system which allows you to let clean air into the building, without outside components such as rain, dust or insects to come in with the clean air.

 This feature opens and closes to allow airflow regulation, and even stop airflow in the event of an emergency.
 For example, if you want to contain fire and smoke within an area in order to put the fire out, a fire isolation damper will assist with this.